Some of the many wonderful bridges connecting communities in North East England and Cumbria... Timeline

 Piercebridge Roman Bridge

 - Overview About the Roman Bridge Map Street View The Roman bridge at Piercebridge crossed the River Tees, carrying Dere Street, the Roman road that linked York with Corbridge, near Hadrian’s ...

 - Rivers have played an important role in shaping the development and identity of communities in the North East.
 Many settlements have grown up at locations near rivers, which provided essential ...

-- Overview About Sunderland Bridge Map Street View Sunderland Bridge is both a bridge and a village in County Durham.
-The old bridge spans the River Wear about 5km south of Durham ...
+- Overview About Sunderland Bridge Map Street View Sunderland Bridge is both a bridge and a village in County Durham, located about 3 miles south of the City of Durham.
+The ...

 - Croxdale Viaduct, over the River Wear near Croxdale and Sunderland Bridge, was built by the North Eastern Railway in 1872.
 Today the 11 arched viaduct is still in use for the ...

 The Lion Bridge

 - Overview Map Street View The Lion Bridge over the River Aln at Alnwick was built in 1775 by John Adam.
 The stone bridge has 4 arches and in the centre of ...